abdur-rafi/Face-Detection-MTCNN/README.md

 # Face-Detection-MTCNN
-Implementation of face detection using Multi Task Cascaded Neural Network
+Implementation of face detection using Multi Task Cascaded Neural Network using tensorflow

 Pretty much same as [this](https://github.com/ipazc/mtcnn), just went through the code and implemented it after understanding what is going on